New York Lotto Review

 |3 Numbers||1 in 48.08||6.00%|

 This lottery is played Wednesdays and Saturdays weekly.
 Players choose six numbers from 1 to 59.
 The draw includes a bonus ball from the same pool of numbers.
 The bonus ball only comes into play on the second-tier prize.

 New York Lotto Takes Taxes

-Keep in mind that this is not a tax-free lottery with both state and federal taxes payable.
-For foreigners that means 6% for the state and 30% for the feds.
-For US residents the fed tax is less.
+Remember that this is not a tax-free lottery with both state and federal taxes payable for foreigners, which means 6% for the state and 30% for the feds.
+For US residents, the fed tax is less.
 Wherever you live and play New York Lotto, make sure you get good advice if you win to figure out the best way to handle your jackpot.

 Big Apple Shrinking